 Restoration Technicians Aid Mt.
 Airy Residents with Flood Damage Mitigation and Rebuilding Services

 Flooding is a disaster so prevalent that no region, not even Mt Airy, in the United States is free of flood risks.
-Fortunately, the number of people covered by flood insurance are increasing: rates increased from 12% in 2016 to 15% in 2018.
+Fortunately, the number of people covered by flood insurance is increasing: rates increased from 12% in 2016 to 15% in 2018.

 If flood damage has affected your Mt.
-Airy home, SERVPRO technicians have the tools and know-how necessary to return your property to a preloss condition.
+Airy home, SERVPRO technicians have the tools and know-how necessary to return your property to a pre-damaged condition.
 SERVPRO technicians are available 24/7 to provide mitigation and restoration services and can respond to emergencies within 24 hours of your call.
 However, respondents are typically able to visit your property for an initial inspection and consultation within four hours of your contact.

 Preparing Your Property for Flooding

 There are a variety of steps you can take to protect your Mt.
 Airy property from flooding, including the following: